OHI-Science/ohimanual/3_conduct_manual/intro_to_repos.md

 **Data preparation (formatting, exploring, plotting data) takes the largest amount of time in all OHI assessments.** An OHI assessment deploys from dozens to more than a hundred data layers coming from as many public data sources.
 Very rarely raw data can be used as is, and requires a significant amount of cleaning and formatting before they become usable OHI data layers.
 During that exploration process, you'll likely need input from colleagues or outside experts and go through rounds of revisions.
 Forget about dozens of excel sheets and long email chains, Github's version control system will help you save each version automatically and document conversations and decisions alongside your R code.

-Scripted data exploration is useful whether you decide to use the data in your assessment or not.
+**Scripted data exploration (eg. in R)** is useful whether you decide to use the data in your assessment or not.
 If you use the data, you have already begun preparing it for the Toolbox.
 And if you don't use the data, it can be very important to be able to communicate why.

+To promote transparent communication and aid in reproducibility, you should also record information on data sources and briefly explanation of how they are processed in the script.
+For example, you could include:

+- data source
+- data url or website
+- date accessed, contact information
+- processing plan

+> Example data prep scripts in .Rmd and .r with data are included as a quick guide.

 _Finalize spatial boundaries_

 An OHI assessment is conducted within _clearly defined boundaries_.
 Our team populates data layers in your Full Repository based on your final spatial boundaries (ie. disaggregating data from global to your local level).
 It will save us a significant amount of time and efforts to make each Full Repo only once.

 Even though [jurisdictional boundaries are optimal](http://ohi-science.org/manual/#strategically-define-spatial-boundaries-balance-information-availability-and-decision-making-scales), where exactly to draw the boundaries often is limited by data.
 Raw data sources often do not readily suit your desired geopolitical boundaries.
 See [Defining Spatial Boundaries]((http://ohi-science.org/manual/#defining-spatial-boundaries) for more detail.
 Exploring the available data can help you make the final decision on spatial boundaries.

-In your Starter Repo, example data prep scripts in .Rmd and .r with data are included as a quick guide.

  _**What’s in the Starter Repo?**_